williambcorreia/meltembin/README.md

 * POSIX-compatible OS
 * C compiler available on `PATH` (such as `gcc` or `clang`)

+## releases

+Pre-built binaries are available on the [Releases](https://github.com/williambcorreia/meltembin/releases) page.

+Available builds include:

+- Linux CLI x86-64
+- Linux GUI x86-64
+- Windows GUI x86-64
+- Source code

 ## installation via compilation

+This guide is intended for users who want to build the binary themselves or use an unsupported architecture (ARM64, ARM32, x86).

 ### CLI
 ```bash